 In April 2019, the UW engaged Parker Philips Inc. to measure the economic contribution of the University's operations across the state of Washington, in the Puget Sound region and in the cities of Seattle, Bothell and Tacoma.
 There are many ways to measure the University’s impact — this analysis is one.

 - Data sources: University of Washington, UW Medicine, UW Research

-- Study geography: State of Washington, Puget Sound Region, including Seattle, Bothell and Tacoma
+- Study geography: Washington state, Puget Sound region, Seattle, Bothell and Tacoma

-- Business volume impacts (analysis includes collection of information regarding capital expenditures, operational expenditures, salary data and state and regional business volumes)
+- Capital expenditures, operational expenditures, salary data, and state and regional business volumes

 - The direct and indirect employment impacts of the University

-- The government revenue impact of the UW at the local and state levels
+- The government revenue impact at both local and state levels

-- Additional impacts to the statewide economy, including commercialization, charitable giving, volunteerism, philanthropy, alumni and athletics
+- Additional impacts on the state economy including charitable giving, volunteerism, philanthropy, alumni and athletics